barryclark/jekyll-now/_posts/2020-2-8-RecordingBirdSounds.md

 whether this was either a territorial dispute, or perhaps something related to courtship.
 I'll keep an eye for a nest in this area in the next few months.

 I also like recording the bird sounds and this post is to give a brief introduction of how I do this.
+There are many other articles describing how to do this such as at the [Macaulay Library](https://www.macaulaylibrary.org/how-to/audio-recording-gear/) but I will focus on some simple ways to get some ok recordinds.

 ## Recording devices